Note: My Web pages are best viewed with style-sheets enabled.

 This last only touches a much more serious problem.
 Audio browsers function poorly — or fail entirely — when Web pages do not comply with published HTML specifications.
 This is the most important consideration for making Web sites accessible to the handicapped: the pages need to comply with the W3C specifications.

 After embedding content in an image, the next most significant barrier against visually handicapped users is the prevailance of faulty sniffing.
-When a Web site has different versions of its pages for Internet Explorer, Firefox, and Chrome and rejects all other browsers, audio browsers are unlikely to work.
+When a Web site has different versions of its pages for Edge, Firefox, and Chrome and rejects all other browsers, audio browsers are unlikely to work.
 In this case, sniffing must provide a default version of the site's Web pages for any browser not otherwise recognized.
 Furthermore, the default version must comply with the W3C spcifications.